denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Tool intallation
 The guidance below outlines the necessary scripts,steps or commands that need to be ran to install some of the tools necessary to reproduce our results.

-Install the package manager conda by following the guidance on the [conda github page](https://github.com/conda/conda)

 ### On the cloud HPC:
 To install raxml-ng run the script below in the command line.
 ```bash